GREG MACKELLAN (Artistic Director, Writer, Director)

 Greg was hired by the Yip Harburg Foundation in 1994 to provide a revised script for the forgotten Harburg/Styne musical Darling of the Day, and performed similar duties for 42nd Street Moon’s 2004 NEA-sponsored restoration of the Harburg/Arlen Hooray for What!
 Also in 2004, Greg’s award-winning revision of the Cole Porter musical Out of This World was presented to critical acclaim at the Chichester Festival in England, and has since been produced in Seattle, Los Angeles, and San Francisco.
 During his 17 years as Artistic Director of 42nd Street Moon, Greg has directed more than 50 musicals, adapting the scripts for many of them.

 He has written and directed more than 15 revues for various Bay Area groups, including I’d Like to Hide It, which explored gay subtext in the lyrics of Cole Porter and Lorenz Hart.
 He has produced three CDs for Moon - original cast albums of Porter’s Something for the Boys and Leave It to Me!, and a Jerome Kern anthology, The First Rose of Summer.
-The 2004 Theatre Mania Guide to Musical Theatre recordings lists Leave It To Me! as one of the top show CDs of 2002, and singles out the work of MacKellan and Dave Dobrusky on this CD for special acclaim.
+The 2004 Theatre Mania Guide to Musical Theatre recordings lists Leave It To Me! as one of the top show CDs of 2002, and singles out the work of MacKellan and Dave Dobrusky for special acclaim.

 STEPHANIE RHOADS (Artistic Director)